dianahandler/Final_Module20_Group3/README.md

 # Final_Module20_Group3
 ## FIRST SEGMENT Presentation Draft
-- Selected Topic - Austin TX Housing Price Prediction\
+- Selected Topic - Austin TX Housing Price Prediction\.
 - Reason we chose this topic - The Austin Housing market is one of the hottest markets in 2021, the data shows how the market changed over past couple of years.
-After analyizing the data we expect to predict future price for Austin housing market\
+After analyizing the data we expect to predict future price for Austin housing market\.
 - Description of our source of data - The data set originaly from project at Northwestern University, and we are able to get csv file from [kaggle](https://www.kaggle.com/ericpierce/austinhousingprices)\.
-- Questions we hope to answer with our data - We expect to see what happened in Austin market price, what variable mostly affect housing price and to see how Austin market price will change in the future.
+- Questions we hope to answer with our data - We expect to see what happened in Austin market price, what variable mostly affect housing price and to see how Austin market price will change in the future\.

 ### Data Set
-We have initial data set that has 15171 rows and 47 columns.
+We have initial data set that has 15171 rows and 47 columns\.
 ### EDA and Cleaning Data Set
-1. **FINDING**: Single Family(94%), Condo(3%) and Townhouse(1%) making up most of data. **ACTION**: Removed all other home type
+1. **FINDING**: Single Family(94%), Condo(3%) and Townhouse(1%) making up most of data. **ACTION**: Removed all other home type\.
-2. **FINDING**: Possible outliers on in lastestPrice, lotSizeSqFt, livingAreaSqFt and numOfBathrooms.  **ACTION**: Correct typo, Inputting typical numbers, correcting data based on homeType and latestPrice, drop irrelevant cities and used IQR method (used standard 1.5).
+2. **FINDING**: Possible outliers on in lastestPrice, lotSizeSqFt, livingAreaSqFt and numOfBathrooms.  **ACTION**: Correct typo, Inputting typical numbers, correcting data based on homeType and latestPrice, drop irrelevant cities and used IQR method (used standard 1.5)\.
-3. **FINDING**: bool type data. **ACTION**: Changed to binary data as 0/1
+3. **FINDING**: bool type data. **ACTION**: Changed to binary data as 0/1\.
 ### Result
-Our final data set has 12823 rows and 50 columns and 0 missing value.
+Our final data set has 12823 rows and 50 columns and 0 missing value\.

 Description of communication protocols